History of Qantas: Flying boats and war: 1934 to 1945

-Flying boat services were resumed with American-built Consolidated PBY Catalinas on 10 July 1943, with flights between Swan River, Perth and Koggala lake in Ceylon (now Sri Lanka).
+Flying boat services were resumed with American-built Consolidated PBY Catalinas on 10 July 1943, with flights between Swan River, Perth and Koggala lake in Ceylon (now Sri Lanka) in a service that was named "The Double Sunrise".
 This linked up with the British Overseas Airways Corporation (BOAC, the successor airline to Imperial Airways) service to London, maintaining the vital communications link with England.
 The 5,652 km non-stop sector was the longest flown up to that time by any airline, with an average flying time of 28 hours.
-Passengers received a certificate of membership to The Rare and Secret Order of the Double Sunrise as the sun rose twice during the flight.
+Passengers received a certificate of membership to The Rare and Secret Order of the Double Sunrise as the sun rose twice during the westbound portion of the route.

 In 1944 the Catalinas were augmented by conventional Consolidated B-24 Liberators, flying from Ratmalana via RAF Minneriya for refueling and then across the ocean to Learmonth.
 Later, Avro Lancastrians were flown on the route.
 They flew from Sydney to Gawler, stopping in Adelaide for refuelling, and on to Learmonth for the overnight stage.
 On the next leg of the trip, they flew to Ratmalana, where the aircraft refuelled, then on to Karachi, where BOAC crews took over for the final segment of the journey to the UK.
 The lengthening of the runway at Ratmalana enabled the diversion to Minneria to be eliminated, and soon Ratmalana was replaced by RAF Negombo.
 The service was renamed the Kangaroo Service and the passenger award became The Order of the Longest Hop.
 It was on this route that the Kangaroo logo was first used.
 After the war, the return trip could also go from Colombo to Cocos Islands, then to Perth on to Sydney.
 These flights continued until 5 April 1946.